Curious what the signs of an emotionally distant husband are?

 My mom and Dad divorced when I was about 6 months old and by the time I was 2, she was remarried and we were living 1000+ miles away from my dad.

 I did see my birth father, but not often and it was decades before we became close.
-He too was exploring who he was as a closeted gay man coming to terms with being a gay father, and thus was focused more on himself than being a dad.
+He too was exploring who he was as a closeted gay man coming to terms with being a gay father (click to read my story on my site), and thus was focused more on himself than being a dad.

 My mom and step-father then divorced when I was approaching 11 due to his increasing alcoholism and physical abuse.
 He passed away just a few years later.